Mental Performance Coaching vs. Sport Psychology for Golfers

 Sport psychology often asks: What is happening internally, and why?

-Mental performance coaching often asks: What behaviors need to hold up in competition, and how do we build them?
+Mental performance coaching often asks: What needs to hold up in competition, and how do we build or refine it?

 Both questions are legitimate.
 They serve different needs.
 A golfer working through significant anxiety or a difficult career transition may need the first question answered before the second one is useful.
 A golfer whose game is technically sound but whose tournament performance doesn’t reflect their preparation is likely ready for the second.